mskoldSU/mixcens/readme.md

     ## Random effect standard deviation:  0.176
     ## Residual standard deviation:  0.108

-This corresponds to an annual decrease of
+This corresponds to an annual change of

 ``` r
 100 * (exp(fit$beta[2]) - 1)